Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Xnnn** Position of X endstop: 0 = none, 1 = low end, 2 = high end.
 * **Ynnn** Position of Y endstop: 0 = none, 1 = low end, 2 = high end.
 * **Znnn** Position of Z endstop: 0 = none, 1 = low end, 2 = high end.
+* **Ennn** Extruder number (RRF 3.7.0-beta.3 and later).
+Binds a general purpose input port as the filament endstop for that extruder: the P parameter gives the number of an input port created by M950 J. P"nil" reverts the extruder to motor stall detection (the default).
+Cannot be combined with axis parameters in the same command.
 * **P"pin_name"** Defines the pin name(s) that the endstop(s) for the specified axis are connected to, see [Pin Names](/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3#pin-names){target=_blank}.
 Needed when S=1.
 May need ! before pin name to invert signal, or ^ to enable the pullup resistor, for example on the Duet 2 expansion header if using the pins directly without a duex5.
 * **Snnn** 1 = switch-type (eg microswitch) endstop input, 2 = Z probe (when used to home an axis other than Z), 3 = single motor load detection, 4 = multiple motor load detection (see Notes).
 * **Knnn** Optional Z probe number (3.5 or later, only for S2, defaults to 0)

 ##### Order dependency

 This command must be later in config.g than the M584 command that creates additional axes, or axes that have multiple motors and endstops.
+An M574 command with the E parameter must be later in config.g than the M950 J command that creates the input port it refers to.

 ##### Examples